opencoff/sigtool/README.md

 individual encrypted key blob - that **only** they can decrypt.

-If the sender authenticates the encryption by providing their secret key, the data-encryption key is signed via Ed25519 and the signature is encrypted (using the data-encryption key) and stored in the header.
+If the sender authenticates the encryption by providing their secret key, the encryption key material is signed via Ed25519 and the signature is encrypted (using the data-encryption key) and stored in the header.
 If the sender opts to not authenticate, a "signature" of all zeroes is encrypted instead.